progvocab/products-service/design/messaging-systems/kafka/README.md

 | Consumer   | Client app | Reads messages                      |
 | Log        | File       | Persistent ordered record of events |

----

-Would you like me to draw a **Kafka internal data flow diagram** — showing how a record moves from Producer → Leader → Replica → Consumer (with offsets and replication steps)?
+More : how a record moves from Producer → Leader → Replica → Consumer (with offsets and replication steps)?

-Excellent — let’s go deep into **Kafka’s internal design and algorithms**, the level used in architectural and system design interviews or when reading the Kafka source code.

-We’ll go from the **core abstractions (log, partition, replica)** down to **algorithms for replication, consistency, leader election, batching, and offset tracking**.
+ **core abstractions (log, partition, replica)** and **algorithms for replication, consistency, leader election, batching, and offset tracking**.

----

-## 🧱 1.
-Kafka’s Core Design Principle: The Distributed Commit Log
+## Kafka’s Core Design Principle: The Distributed Commit Log

 Kafka is designed as a **distributed append-only log**, meaning: